Published on: 18 March 2020, [Last Updated: 15 Jan 2021]

 New Regulation to ESA Regarding Temporary Layoffs

-- Employees who have had hours/pay reduced or eliminated due to COVID-19 will be retroactively deemed to be on Emergency Leave
+- Employees who have had hours/pay reduced or eliminated due to COVID-19 will be retroactively deemed to be on Infectious Disease Emergency Leave (IDEL)

-- Employees are entitled to continue to receive benefits while they are off anf to be reinstated when their leave ends
+- Employees are entitled to continue to receive benefits while they are off and to be reinstated when their leave ends

 - Going forward, any temporary reduction or elimination of hours/pay is not a layoff, termination or constructive dismissal – even if it extends beyond the time allowed for temporary layoffs under the ESA.